penguin-cmyk/imgui-lua/README.md

 - [x] Using LuaJIT for better performance
 - [ ] More readable code
 - [ ] better organization
+- [ ] not using macros for everything

 # ImGui-Lua